opea-project/GenAIExamples/CodeTrans/README.md

 The Code Translation service can be effortlessly deployed on either Intel Gaudi2 or Intel Xeon Scalable Processor.

-## Deploy Code Translation on Gaudi
+## Deploy Code Translation with Docker

-Refer to the [Gaudi Guide](./docker/gaudi/README.md) for instructions on deploying Code Translation on Gaudi.
+** To deploy Code Translation on Gaudi please refer to the [Gaudi Guide](./docker/gaudi/README.md)

+** To deploy Code Translation on Xeon please refer to the [Xeon Guide](./docker/xeon/README.md).

-## Deploy Code Translation on Xeon
+## Deploy Code Translation on a Kubernetes cluster

-Refer to the [Xeon Guide](./docker/xeon/README.md) for instructions on deploying Code Translation on Xeon.
+** Please refer to the [CodeTranslation Kubernetes Guide](./kubernetes/README.md)